EXCLUSIVE-China readying $143 bln package for its chip firms in face of U.S. curbs -sources | Technology

 With the incentive package, Beijing aims to step up support for Chinese chip firms to build, expand or modernise domestic facilities for fabrication, assembly, packaging, and research and development, the sources said.
 Beijing's latest plan also includes preferential tax policies for the country's semiconductor industry, they said.

-China's State Council Information Office did not immediately respond to a request for comment.
+China's State Council Information Office did not respond to a request for comment.
 LIKELY BENEFICIARIES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)